- May 29, 2025

 4. Suites provide breadth over depth

 It’s not likely that a suite vendor will be able to excel in all areas, from marketing analytics to customer relationship management and project management.
-Technology moves too quick for vendors to innovate within each particular area at the same pace as best of breed niche solutions.
+Technology moves too quickly for vendors to innovate within each particular area at the same pace as best of breed niche solutions.
 Marketers, therefore, will be settling for an average set of features.
-Suite CMS solutions try to be a jack of all trades, but often they’re a master of none as well.
-This hurts an organization’s ability to remain digital adaptable and future proof in the long run.
+For example, a suite's built-in email marketing tool will rarely compete with the innovation and feature-set of a dedicated, best-of-breed email platform.

 5. Wasted money on unutilized features